-Want a simple and easy-to-use dashboard to manage your partners?
-Check out Partnerize.
+Partnerize is a simple and easy-to-use dashboard to manage your partners.

 Performance Marketing Tracking Tools

-LeadDyno gives brands the tools needed to grow a successful affiliate program.
-Standout features include:
+LeadDyno gives brands tools to grow a successful affiliate program that aligns rewards to your target actions.

 The Impact tool streamlines the partnership process from initial contact to payout.

 - Universal tracking tag helps you track the traffic your partners drive on all properties across any device.

 - Create payment contracts and automatically pay partners when they bring results on your key metrics.

 - Find partners that align with your needs or import your existing affiliate network.